 And, if that was not enough, the Ortofon 2M Red cartridge is ready and willing to do your tonal bidding!

-- The AC motor is thorough and precise, fitted as it is with a specially designed rubber belt that is aptly equipped to absorb any and all extraneous vibrations.
+- The AC motor is thorough and precise, fitted as it is with a specially designed rubber belt that is aptly equipped to absorb any extraneous vibrations.

 - And, if this was not enough, the heavy-duty glass platter is well equipped to absorb any other vibrations that might be left over.